As foreign minister speaks at UN blocks away, Venezuelan asylum-seekers strain New York City

 Millions of teachers, professors and public employees earn the minimum wage plus bonuses, often turning to side hustles or remittances from relatives abroad to make ends meet.
 Others, such as older retirees, depend entirely on their pensions, which are equal to the minimum wage, and the occasional bonus.

+Gil said in his speech that extensive media coverage of his country’s day-to-day struggles is often disinformation aimed at triggering “a humanitarian intervention in our country, in flagrant violation of our sovereignty.”

+“We are facing a new generation of unilateral coercive measures that are more cruel and destructive, affecting access to vaccines, food and other essential goods and services, which makes these atrocities true crimes against humanity,” he said.

 In its latest report, the three-member international fact-finding mission authorized by the U.N.
-Human Rights Council said the government shifted tactics since the COVID-19 pandemic, which marked the end of mass opposition demonstrations and extensive arrests and torture of protesters.

-Now, according to the report, authorities are increasingly repressing specific members of civil society, including politicians, labor leaders, journalists, human rights defenders and other real or perceived opponents.
+Human Rights Council said the government is increasingly repressing specific members of civil society, including politicians, labor leaders, journalists, human rights defenders and other real or perceived opponents.
 The targets have been subjected to detention, surveillance, threats, defamatory campaigns and arbitrary criminal proceedings.

 The most infamous institution for political prisoners is the Helicoide, in the capital Caracas.
 It resembles an urban version of a terraced rice paddy, with its various paved levels ascending to an Epcot-esque dome.